Jaimezpe/founda/README.md

+# Founda
+Welcome to the official Founda's page

-# founda
+# Development
-Official Founda's repository
+This page is created in HTML, CSS and JavaScript